chrony is a versatile implementation of the Network Time Protocol (NTP).

 a time service to other computers in the network.

 It is designed to perform well in a wide range of conditions, including intermittent network connections, heavily congested networks, changing temperatures (ordinary computer clocks are sensitive to temperature), and systems that do not run continuosly, or run on a virtual machine.

 Typical accuracy between two machines synchronised over the Internet is within a few milliseconds; on a LAN, accuracy is typically in tens of microseconds.
 With hardware timestamping, or a hardware reference clock, sub-microsecond accuracy may be possible.

 chronyd’s performance and to change various

 operating parameters whilst it is running.

-The software is supported on Linux, FreeBSD, NetBSD and Solaris.
+The software is supported on Linux, FreeBSD, NetBSD, macOS, and illumos.
 Closely related systems may work too.
 Any other system will likely require a porting exercise.

 chrony is distributed under the GNU General Public License version 2.